andrei-iliukhin/SQL/README.md

 # SQL
-SQL - MySQL for Data Analytics and Business Intelligence (Final tasks)
+Final tasks from SQL - MySQL for Data Analytics and Business Intelligence at Udemy